IndrajeetPatil/ggstatsplot/paper/paper.md

 @Lüdecke2020performance; @Lüdecke2019; @Makowski2019; @Makowski2020].
 All
 visualizations are constructed using `ggplot2` [@Wickham2016; @Wilkinson2012].

+This package is an ambitious, ongoing, long-term project, and it will continue to grow to support ever increasing collection of visualiazations and statistical analyses.

 # Benefits

 We can now succinctly summarize the benefits of `ggstatsplot`'s approach.
 It-